XanderGardner/baegel/README.md

 # baegel
-This is just a fun github page I made for my girlfriend
+This is just a fun github page I made for my girlfriend. https://xandergardner.github.io/baegel/